Travis County, Texas: Springs

 The limestone karst geology of the western and southwestern parts of Travis County gives rise to numerous caverns and springs, some of which have provided shelter and water for humans in the region for thousands of years.
 Notable springs in the county include Barton Springs, Deep Eddy and Hamilton Pool.

 Major highways

-Travis County is crossed by Interstate Highway 35, US Highways 183 and 290, and Texas Highway 71.
-IH-35 leads northward to Waco and Dallas–Fort Worth and southward to San Antonio.
-US-183 leads northward through Cedar Park to Lampasas and southward to Lockhart.
-US-290 leads westward to Fredericksburg and eastward to Houston.
-TX-71 leads westward to Marble Falls and eastward to Bastrop.
+Travis County is crossed by Interstate 35 (I-35), US Highway 183 (US 183), US 290, and State Highway 71 (SH 71).
+I-35 leads northward to Waco and Dallas–Fort Worth and southward to San Antonio.
+US 183 leads northward through Cedar Park to Lampasas and southward to Lockhart.
+US 290 leads westward to Fredericksburg and eastward to Houston.
+SH 71 leads westward to Marble Falls and eastward to Bastrop.

-Other major highways within the county include Texas Highway Loop 1 (the "Mopac Expressway"), which runs from north to south through the center of the county, and Texas Highway 45, which forms parts of an incomplete highway loop around Austin.
-Texas Highway 130 (constructed as an alternative to IH-35 for long-distance traffic wishing to avoid Austin and San Antonio) also runs from north to south through the sparsely populated eastern part of the county.
+Other major highways within the county include State Highway Loop 1 (the "Mopac Expressway"), which runs from north to south through the center of the county, and SH 45, which forms parts of an incomplete highway loop around Austin.
+SH 130 (constructed as an alternative to I-35 for long-distance traffic wishing to avoid Austin and San Antonio) also runs from north to south through the sparsely populated eastern part of the county.

+Railroads

+Amtrak's Austin station is located in downtown Austin and is served by the Texas Eagle which runs daily between Chicago and San Antonio, continuing on to Los Angeles several times a week.

+Travis County is served by the Union Pacific Railroad and the Austin Western Railroad.